Welcome to the more advanced Trading Guides.

 We should have a solid list of target players who have strong current or potential dividend credentials, fit the trends coming up, and are at value prices.

 I’m not pretending that’s easy, it’s not.
-There will be a guide later on learning these skills, but for now let’s assume we are at that point.
+These skills will need entire guides of their own, and even then, it requires skill and experience.
+But for now let’s assume we are at that point.

 This ability to select the best players and read the trends in the market effectively is the foundation on which huge profits can be built in this trading style.

 But even that isn’t enough on it’s own.

 We also need some aggression to make the best profits.

 If we have confidence in our selections due to better research and judgement than most, we need to back them with enough money to get paid if they do well.

 That means not spreading ourselves too thin.

 As mentioned above, when traders share their portfolio with me looking for advice, sometimes, they just make poor selections.
 Other times, they make generally good selections, but their lack of confidence means they fail to back them sufficiently.

 If a trader wants a portfolio with hundreds of players to diversify and spread their risk, effectively just purchasing a market tracker, that’s fine.
 But it will always deliver mediocre results that generally depend on the market as a whole going up more than individual players succeeding.
 Any successes they have will be dragged back by the other players that underperform.